WA6YDQ/Tiny-Basic/readme.txt

   and upload this program.
   First rename basic.c to basic.ino to keep the IDE happy.

+  NOTE: for the Arduino Due, an SD card is required to use the file commands.
+The select pin is set on line 332.
+You will need to set it to the select pin you use.

   To run on a posix (linux) machine: basic [filename] where filename is an optional